ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+“Reputation is nuffin to me, sab, by de
 side ob life.”
 “Well, if you lost your

 life you would have the satisfaction of